 Behind this though is a different kind of engagement with the archive because It is really films archival proclivities that interest me.

 There are film archives because there were films that became records.
 A celluloid record if you like.
 We live in desperate times.
 As a film maker and artist who handles and works with film I am compelled to consider the need to continue contributing to this record.
-Not just in terms of the Hollywood and mainstream production of preservation prints and/or the (alleged) b/w separation deep storage of canonised ideas but also the deliberate and planned agency of casting in celluloid things we see in the time we live now.

 This will mainly involve a look at and engagement with youtube and ebay.
 Youtube as a kind of archive that replaces the need for projection but nevertheless attempts to display film based moving image material.
 It also allows textual material to accumulate around displays and it allows a certain kind of tracking of material in terms of viewings, downloads, etc.